SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 you mark code that can throw an error by writing ``try`` in front of it.
 Inside the ``catch`` block,
-the error is automatically given the name ``error`` unless you can give it a different name.
+the error is automatically given the name ``error`` unless you give it a different name.

 .. testcode:: guided-tour